uio-carpentry/organisational/meetings/201209_board_meeting.md

     - @Anne: There might be someone at USIT.
 But it might not be "allowed"
 - Annika: We are still very STEM heavy, missing out on two of the biggest faculties.
 We should contact them and get instructors with a humanities / social sciences background.
     - @Annika has some people in mind, will share names
+- AP: we will share information about who to nominate.

 ### Offering workshops for Humanities and Social Sciences